ankit-ml12/learning/React/03 advanceReact/3 conditionalRendring/1-multiplereturn.md

 ```

 #### if you access any element from the object and at that place there is nothing then obj return undefine keyword

+#### order matter

+> if there is multiple return like error, loading , output and you want to destructure some hook to show them in output.
+So mack sure the order of location where you destructuring the obj metter.
+> allways destructure before the output return and after the error and loading